- Home

 Myth three – you only need hearing aids if you’re experiencing profound hearing loss

 This is another myth – and potentially a harmful one.
-Some people believe that the only drawback of delaying treatment is struggling to hear properly at that time, but it’s important to address hearing loss as early as possible, to avoid irreversible damage.
+Some people believe that the only drawback of delaying treatment is struggling to hear properly at that time, but it’s important to address hearing loss as early as possible to avoid irreversible damage.

-Other studies suggest that hearing loss is linked to an increased risk of loneliness and isolation.
+Other studies suggest hearing loss is linked to an increased risk of loneliness and isolation.
 When people begin to struggle to interact with others, they often start avoiding social situations.
 Even more worryingly, social isolation is linked to an increased risk of heart disease, stroke, depression, anxiety, and dementia, and can increase the risk of premature death as much as smoking 15 cigarettes a day.

 Myth four – hearing aids are high-maintenance